void-linux/void-packages/Manual.md

 }
 ```

-All subpackages need an additional symlink to the `main` pkg, i.e:
+All subpackages need an additional symlink to the `main` pkg, otherwise dependencies
+requiring those packages won't find its `template` i.e:

 ```
  /srcpkgs